 The EU's Joint Research Centre, in close cooperation with the Directorate-General for Energy, compiles and periodically updates an inventory of smart grid projects in the EU.

-In cooperation with Eurelectric, the Joint Research Centre also provides an interactive map of smart grid and meter projects on its Smart Grids Portal.
+In cooperation with Eurelectric, the Joint Research Centre also provides an interactive map of smart grid and meter projects.